mtekk/Breadcrumb-NavXT/readme.txt

 6. A screenshot of the Settings Import/Export/Reset form under the Help menu

 == Changelog ==
+= 5.2.2 =
+* Bug fix: Fixed issue where the current item would use a built in default template rather than the breadcrumb template in the settings.
+* Bug fix: Updated currently distributed translations set and list to match the current set of translations that achieve the 90% completeness threshold for inclusion.
 = 5.2.1 =
 * Bug fix: Added additional checks for empty URLs and templates within `bcn_breadcrumb` to prevent various bugs when empty URLs and/or templates are passed in.
 * Bug fix: Move away from building URLs for search breadcrumbs and instead using `get_search_link()` to fix support for pretty permalinks.